Dr. Percy and Lileah Harris Building

 As part of Linn County's commitment to energy efficiency and sustainable design, the Harris Building will meet Leadership in Energy & Environmental Design (LEED) certification standards, a certification program that encourages green and sustainable building practices.

-The Harris Building will be constructed using a lease-purchase agreement between Linn County and Rinderknecht Associates.
+Linn County used a lease-purchase agreement to contract for the construction of the building to maximize the use of local workforce during construction and to help ensure on-time delivery of the completed project.
 The estimated total project cost is $31.2 million.
 The total cost includes the estimated construction cost of $28.1 million and the estimated consultant, furnishings and miscellaneous costs of $3.1 million.

 Dr. Percy and Lileah Harris